kbuckleys/zenWORKS/README.md

 - ttf-0xproto-nerd

 # Notes
-The depnedencies listed are for my own reference and to insure functions of my setup work as intended.
+The depnedencies listed are for my own reference and to insure the functions of my setup work as intended.

 I thought I'd also drop in my own userChrome minimalistic setup for Firefox.
 I typically remove everything from the navbr save for the extensions and downloads buttons.
 As for the addons I use to complete the theme's look, you only need one: